Esh-D/Pac-Man/README.md

 ## Description
 A reinvented Pac Man game created in Java using Swing and Netbeans IDE.
+The game is a reinvented version of the classic arcade game Pac-Man.
+The user wins by eating all the yellow dots and they lose if one of the ghosts eats them.
+The game has a main menu, a level map where the user plays the game, and a game over / winning menu.
+It is equipped with sound effects and a high score feature that displays your top 5 highest scores each time you finish the game.

 ### Includes:
 * saves all scores and shows the player the top 5 highscores at the end of each game
   * nickname and scores are stored in a data file